anujraghav252/H-to-WW-NanoAOD-analysis/README.md

   - [Basic_kinematics.ipynb](notebooks/Kinematic_plots.ipynb): A Jupyter notebook with initial kinematic plots for both signal (H $\to$ WW) and background processes.
 These include variables such as transverse momentum (pT), pseudorapidity ($\eta$), and invariant masses, serving as a foundation for deeper analysis.

   -  [Global_selections.ipynb](notebooks/Global_selection.ipynb): This jupyter notebook contains event selection criteria (global criteria + criteria for 0-jet category)
+  -  [Higgs_analysis_working.ipynb](notebooks/Higgs_analysis_working.ipynb): This contains the combined content of previous two notebooks.
+It is suggested to refer this notebook to follow the work.

 Future notebooks will expand this to include:
 - Event selection strategies.